Rajasgh18/Apple-animation/README.md

 # Apple Animation
-It is a NextJS webapp for build for learning the same animations like apple using Three.js and GSAP
+It is a NextJS webapp build for learning the same animations like apple using Three.js and GSAP